LeeNorrell/JavaScript-Employee-Payroll-Tracker/README.md

 Description

-This project is a way to keep track of all of your employees's and their wages.You simply enter their fistname lastname and salary and the graph logs it in an orderly fashion.
+This project is a way to keep track of all of your employees's and their wages.You simply enter their firstname lastname and salary and the graph logs it in an orderly fashion.

 License
 Refer to Lincense